 2262 Larimer St, Denver, CO 80205 • Find it on Google Maps

 Snooze is one of the hottest breakfast spots in Denver right now, and this is the original location.
-The space is bright and cheery and feels equally retro and modern (something we’ve tried to accomplish with our own Astronomer branding).
+The space is bright and cheery and feels equally retro and modern.
 Make up a new pancake, drink some coffee and catch up on some morning news on your iPhone, but don’t stay too long since Snooze always has a line out the door.

 Lunch: The Source, RiNo